if-not-SPAM/dash_plotly_creation/README.md

 - **Image Upload**: Users can upload images of potato leaves.
 - **Prediction Display**: The dashboard provides predictions for uploaded images.
-- **Image History**: The last 5 uploaded images are visualized with predictions for reference.

 ### Getting Started